Lepidophthirus macrorhini: Biology

 Lepidophthirus macrorhini.
 This photo was taken in the Kerguelens.

 Due to the habits of its host, Lepidophthirus macrorhini must be able to withstand periods of starkly contrasting environmental conditions; while breeding, they face weeks to months of hot or Antarctic summers.
 After they and their hosts complete reproduction, the louse must then adapt to the open ocean for the rest of the year, and survive diving trips which take them through the ocean's oxygen minimum zone.
 The authors of a 2025 paper believe that the "extraordinary challenges" that the elephant seal lice faces has few equivalents in the natural world; southern elephant seals are one of the deepest diving mammals, with the deepest record reaching depths of 2388 m.
 Lepidophthirus macrorhini had to adapt with their host, developing a more rounded body shape to withstand extreme hydrostatic pressures of the seals' foraging dives; an experiment using a pressure chamber revealed that most adults and nymphs are capable of surviving hydrostatic pressures equivalent to the elephant seals' deepest recorded dive, with adults recovering from pressure exposure (by resuming movement) within a minute of exposure to ambient pressures, though nymphs may take longer to recover from exposure to higher pressures of 150–200 kg per 1 cm2.
 During the experiment's calibration, an adult was accidentally exposed to 450 kg per square centimeter for several minutes, which is equivalent to pressures from a deeper depth than the deepest record for the Cuvier's beaked whale; this individual louse survived the ordeal.

 Outside of deep dives, regular immersion in the sea exposes the lice to other adverse conditions, including hypoxia, low ambient temperatures, and salinity.
 The lice consume more oxygen in air than in water, and this is consistent despite factoring in higher temperatures and life stage; by entering a state of quiescence which reduces metabolic activity, both adults and nymphs can obtain enough oxygen from seawater to survive their hosts' months-long foraging trips, though the mechanism for underwater respiration remains uncertain; respiration is performed either through oxygen diffusion through thinner cuticle sections, or the scales forming a "plastron" which traps a layer of air around the louse.
 Alternatively, they may rely on haemoglobins to store oxygen which would be released when the surrounding tissues are at critically low oxygen saturations.
 Whatever the case, the lice are able to survive for several days underwater.

-The scales may provide protection against hydrostatic pressure and/or dessication, in addition to the respiratory function explained above.
+The scales may provide protection against hydrostatic pressure and/or desiccation, in addition to the respiratory function explained above.